Saint Petersburg, Russia

-Visiting theme parks in Russia may cause some concerns.
+Krestovsky Ostrov is an island in northern Saint Petersburg.
+Football fans may know it because of the Gazprom Arena, the home of FC Zenit Saint Petersburg.
+However, the island has more to offer.
+And of course, I’m especially interested in the island’s amusement park.
+Visiting theme parks in Russia may cause some concerns, though.
 Can I trust those rides?
 Is it safe to go there?
+Will I be able to communicate with the staff?
 Nevertheless, I couldn’t resist going to Wonder Island during my trip to Saint Petersburg.
 This is the city’s largest amusement park and Russians call it Divo Ostrov.
-They prefer to write that name in signs that we consider unreadable.
-However, the font of the letter D looks vaguely familiar to me.

-Looking for exotic rides?
-Then Divo Ostrov is the place to be.
-This Russian theme park has imported a Dutch roller coaster from Thailand… that’s pretty unique, right?
-Meet Whirl Wind Looping Coaster, my very first roller coaster in Russia.
+This Russian theme park has imported a Dutch roller coaster from Thailand… that’s pretty exotic, right?
+Meet Whirl Wind Looping Coaster, my very first Russian credit.
 It once was the highlight of an amusement park in Bangkok, but it was relocated to Divo Ostrov in 2003.
-At the time I close the restraint, I expect a rather rough ride: most 40 year old Vekomas are a little shaky.
-However, I have to admit that it’s not bad at all.
+I was expecting a rather rough ride, as most 40 year old Vekomas are a little shaky.
+However, I have to admit that it wasn’t bad at all.
 The seats are comfortable and the trains run surprisingly smoothly.
 Even the ride’s colour scheme looks shiny and new.
 Cool!

 Divo Ostrov is a family park, but thrill seekers aren’t forgotten.
-There’s a large number of flat rides and 3 of the park’s 4 roller coasters contain inversions.
-A large number of inversions, actually: 10 loopings in one single roller coaster, that’s possible thanks to Velikolukskiy Myasokombinat-2.
+There’s a large number of flat rides and three of the park’s four roller coasters contain inversions.
+A large number of inversions actually; Velikolukskiy Myasokombinat-2 has ten of them.
 You’re a genius if you manage to pronounce that name correctly, but I don’t consider the coaster’s designers as geniuses.
 Divo Ostrov opted for an Intamin 10-Inversion Coaster, a pretty common type nowadays.
-The layout is basic and especially during the second half, all inspiration seems lost.
-A total of 5 heartline rolls were added to reach a total of 10 inversions.
+The layout is basic and unoriginal, especially during the second half.
+Five consecutive heartline rolls needed to be added to reach the total of ten inversions.
 And although I don’t hate heartline rolls, this is just too much.
-Still, there’s some good news as well: the ride is intense, the safety restraints are comfortable and the smoothness is remarkable.
-But dear people of Intamin, please try to invent a more original way to cram 10 inversions into a roller coaster.
+Fortunately, there’s good news as well: the ride is intense, the safety restraints are comfortable and the smoothness is remarkable.
+But dear people of Intamin, please try to invent a more original way to cram ten inversions into a roller coaster.
 Thank you very much.

-Just like many readers, I’ve spent many months in the virtual amusement park world of Roller Coaster Tycoon 2.
-You probably remember that popular computer game with rides like Wooden Roller Coaster 2, Merry-Go-Round 7 and Ghost Train 83.
-The owners of Divo Ostrov seem to be inspired by this game, because they opted for unoriginal names as well.
-We defied the 10 inversions of Velikolukskiy Myasokombinat-2 earlier, but this means that there’s also a Velikolukskiy Myasokombinat (number 1!) within the park.
-When I search for a translation on Google, I end up with Velikoluksky Meat Processing Factory.
+We defied the ten inversions of Velikolukskiy Myasokombinat-2 earlier, but Divo Ostrov also offers Velikolukskiy Myasokombinat (number 1).
+When I searched for a translation on Google, I ended up with Velikoluksky Meat Processing Factory.
 And although this may sound bizarre, these two roller coasters are indeed sponsored by the company that supplies hot dogs and hamburgers to Divo Ostrov.
 Talking about juicy rides…

 Theming a roller coaster to sausages… why not?
-I’m an open-minded person and it’s the year 2019 after all.
-Besides, Velikolukskiy Myasokombinat looks at least as tasty as a German Bratwurst.
-That’s no coincidence because this ride has German roots: it’s an exact copy of Blue Fire, one of my favourite European rides.
+I’m an open-minded person, so it’s fine by me.
+Besides, Velikolukskiy Myasokombinat looks just as tasty as a German Bratwurst.
+That’s no coincidence, because this ride has German roots: it’s an exact copy of Blue Fire, one of my favourite European rides.
 In terms of decoration, this Russian version doesn’t perform as good as its sibling at Europa-Park.
-The station is probably the ugliest place of Divo Ostrov and there isn’t a dark ride portion at the start.
+The station is ugly and there’s no dark ride section or whatsoever.
 Still, it’s an outstanding roller coaster.
 Seats are comfortable, the layout is wonderfully balanced and the last inversion is just as crazy as in Rust.
-Mack has delivered the best roller coaster in the entire park.
-And the most photogenic one.
+Mack has delivered the best roller coaster at Divo Ostrov.
+And the most photogenic one, too…